Electric vs. Pneumatic Actuators

 Disadvantages

-• Electric actuators have more components within the device, and can have a higher unit cost than pneumatic.
+• Electric actuators have more components within the device, and can have a higher unit cost than pneumatic

-• Tradeoff between speed and force.
+• Tradeoff between speed and force

 When comparing the benefits of electric vs. pneumatic actuators, it's important to look at the component costs and life expectancy of each system.
 While the initial cost of electric actuators can be higher due to their modular design, maintenance and other operational costs associated with pneumatic systems tend to be considerably higher.
 There's also the downtime and hassle associated with identifying and repair air leaks in a complex pneumatic system.
+We believe that for most small-mid-size operations, installing electric actuators can result in considerably lower costs over time.

 If you would like to some help choosing which type of system is right for your project, give our experienced sales team a call or email, they will be happy to assist you.